 See the City of Chicago Christmas Tree

-See the City of Chicago Christmas Tree at Millennium Park.
+See the official City of Chicago Christmas Tree at Millennium Park.
 While you can take photos in the day, the tree is prettier at night when it is lit up.

 Where: Millennium Park (near the intersection of Michigan Avenue & Washington Street).